 - know what the course or the major themes presented are truly about (e.g. represent arbitrary signals by sinusoids)

 In ‘Ideas Oversimplified‘ Series, I aim to capture only the essence and carefully order the prerequisite knowledge so you don’t learn something the hard way.
-Nonetheless, it’s not supposed to be self-contained unless I think it’s a topic most students would glossed over when they should have paid attention to.
+Nonetheless, it’s not supposed to be self-contained (unless I think it’s a topic most students would have glossed over when they should have paid attention to).
 If I used a term that you don’t know what it means right away, go back to your textbook.